static302/zabbix-ldap-sync/README.md

 ### Config file sections

-You can use [Apache Directory Studio](https://directory.apache.org/studio/) to test the ldap connection, filters and to inspect available attributes.
+*RECOMMENDATION:*  Use a ldap client like [Apache Directory Studio](https://directory.apache.org/studio/) to test the ldap connection, filters and to inspect available attributes.

 #### [ldap]
 * `type` - Select type of ldap server, can be `activedirectory` or `openldap`